sqlc-dev/sqlc/README.md

 go test --tags=examples,exp ./...
 ```

-### Regenerate exepected test output
+### Regenerate expected test output

-If you need to update a large number of expexted test output in the
+If you need to update a large number of expected test output in the
 `internal/endtoend/testdata` directory, run the `regenerate.sh` script.

 ```